scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 + I am___
 + I am not___

 The existential sense of the verb 'to be' does not need a complement to form a sentence.
 We can mark this by replacing 'is' with exists.
-Consider:
+Consider the following:

 + I exist.
 + Socrates does not exist.